 - Includes time-blocks each day.
 (Although, I would love for this to be a little bigger.)

-- Includes a finance section to keep meticulous tabs on my budget at all times.
+- Includes a finance section to keep meticulous tabs on your budget at all times.

 - Includes meal planning.
-A big time-management strategy and budget saver for me!
+A big time-management strategy and budget saver!

-- Includes a reflections on grace and gratitude section every month.
+- Includes an area for reflections on grace and gratitude every month.